ServiceStack/rabbitmq-windows/README.md

 ![RabbitMQ Windows Service](https://raw.github.com/mythz/rabbitmq-windows/master/img/rabbitmq-service.png)

-Once restarted you can view Rabbit MQ's management UI with a web browser at: `http://localhost:15672` which shows an overview on the state of the Rabbit MQ server instance:
+Once restarted, open the Rabbit MQ's management UI with a web browser at: `http://localhost:15672` to see an overview of the state of the Rabbit MQ server instance:

 ![RabbitMQ Management UI](https://raw.github.com/mythz/rabbitmq-windows/master/img/rabbitmq-management-ui.png)

 ## Usage from .NET

-To use Rabbit MQ from .NET get the Rabbit MQ's [.NET AMQP client libraries from NuGet](https://www.nuget.org/packages/RabbitMQ.Client):
+To use Rabbit MQ from .NET get Rabbit MQ's [.NET client bindings from NuGet](https://www.nuget.org/packages/RabbitMQ.Client):

     PM> Install-Package RabbitMQ.Client

 With the package installed, we can go through a common scenario of sending and receiving durable messages with Rabbit MQ.

-See [RabbitMqTests.cs](https://github.com/mythz/rabbitmq-windows/blob/master/src/RabbitMq.Tests/RabbitMqTests.cs) in this repo, for a stand-alone example of this walk-thru below:
+See [RabbitMqTests.cs](https://github.com/mythz/rabbitmq-windows/blob/master/src/RabbitMq.Tests/RabbitMqTests.cs) in this repo, for runnable samples of this walkthru below:

 ### Declare durable Exchange and Queue

-First you need to register the type of Exchange and Queue before you can use them.
+Firstly, you will need to register the type of Exchange and Queue before you can use them.
-For a durable work queue you want to create a durable "direct" exchange and bind a durable queue to it, e.g:
+To create a durable work queue, create a durable "direct" exchange and bind a durable queue to it, e.g:

 ```csharp
 const string ExchangeName = "test.exchange";